lukesky19/SkyLeaderboards/README.md

 ## FAQ
 Q: What versions does this plugin support?

-A: 1.21.0, 1.21.1, 1.21.2, 1.21.3, and 1.21.4.
+A: 1.21.4, 1.21.5, 1.21.6, 1.21.7, and 1.21.8.

 Q: Are there any plans to support any other versions?

-A: I will always support the latest and future versions of the game, but there are no plans to support anything older than 1.21.0.
+A: I will always do my best to support the latest versions of the game.
+I will sometimes support other versions until I no longer use them.

-Q: Does this work on Spigot and Paper?
+Q: Does this work on Spigot?
+Paper?
+(Insert other server software here)?

-A: Only Paper is supported.
-There are no plans to support Spigot.
+A: I only support Paper, but this will likely also work on forks of Paper (untested).
+There are no plans to support any other server software (i.e., Spigot or Folia).

-Q: Is Folia supported?

-A: There is no Folia support at this time.
-I may look into it in the future though.

 ## Issues, Bugs, or Suggestions
 * Please create a new [GitHub Issue](https://github.com/lukesky19/SkyLeaderboards/issues) with your issue, bug, or suggestion.